 This is a multi-page entry.
 When you get to the bottom, click on the next page link.

-The conti-rag shoulder is unique and I’m delighted to be able to share it with you.
+The conti-something shoulder is unique and I’m delighted to be able to share it with you.
 I currently have four sweaters with this shoulder and they truly are the most comfortable garments I own.
+I would have more but my sister keeps taking them home with her.

 Take your measurements with care.
 Good fit depends on a quality swatch for stitch and row counts and accurate measurements.
 The measuring points will be described more fully in the measurements section (next page).
 Here’s the overview.